SolJCam/python_website/README.md

 ## CURRENT APPS:

 ## **py_dictionary**
-Online dictionary built on Restful architechture allowing users to create, delete and retrieve words and their definitions
+Online dictionary which allows users to save their own words and definitions

 ### **Technologies:**